tillitis/tillitis-key1/doc/threat_model/threat_model.md

 For each version we description what threats are in scope, what threats are out of scope and what mitigations are in place.

-### TK1-23.03
+### TK1-23.03.1-Bellatrix

 This is the first general release of the TKey TK1 device.
 In this device the FPGA bitstream is stored and locked into the NVCM.
 The UDS and UDI assets are stored as part of the FPGA bitstream.

-The FPGA design contain some mechanisms for execution protection, execution monitoring as well as functionality designed to make evil maid attacks harder to successfully perform, i.e. take longer time.
+The FPGA design contain some mechanisms for execution protection, execution monitoring as well as functionality designed to make warm boot based evil maid attacks harder to successfully perform, i.e. take longer time.
+Moreover the transparent TKey casing is glued together which makes it harder to open up without leaving physical marks indicating tamper attempts.

 The FPGA design as well as the firmware has been audited, and hardening of these has been performed to some degree.
 For more